Prince Harry lands new job as a tech executive - KVIA

 Harry joins the startup weeks after he and Meghan, Duchess of Sussex, gave a bombshell interview to Oprah Winfrey that detailed their decision to leave the United Kingdom and step back from senior roles in the British royal family.
 The couple, who are living in California, also addressed the strain that royal life had on their mental health.

-The Wall Street Journal was first to report that Harry had joined BetterUp.
+The Wall Street Journal was first to report that Harry had joined the startup.

-“I intend to help create impact in people’s lives,” Harry told the newspaper.
-“Proactive coaching provides endless possibilities for personal development, increased awareness, and an all-round better life.”

-At BetterUp, Harry is expected to have input into product strategy decisions and charitable contributions, and advocate publicly on topics related to mental health, the Wall Street Journal reported.
+At BetterUp, Harry is expected to have input into product strategy decisions and charitable contributions, and advocate publicly on topics related to mental health, the newspaper reported.
 The newspaper said that BetterUp declined to comment on how much Harry would be paid.

-“It’s a meaningful and meaty role,” BetterUp CEO Alexi Robichaux told the Wall Street Journal.
+“It’s a meaningful and meaty role,” CEO Alexi Robichaux told the Wall Street Journal.

+The prince expanded on his reasons for joining BetterUp in a company blog post, saying he recognized a “shared passion” for helping people in Robichaux.

+“What caught my attention about BetterUp was that the company’s mission to unlock the potential in people everywhere necessitates innovation, impact, and integrity.
+Their team has been delivering on that work for years,” said Harry.

 Comments